digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 What we think will become more easy:

-* Supporting the needs of various user groups (product team, DigitalService staff, testers, other stakeholders, documentalists)
+* Supporting the needs of various user groups besides documentalists (product team, DigitalService staff, testers, other stakeholders)

 * Managing risks wrt. data integrity and access controls.

 What we expect to become more difficult:

-* Operating three environments adds complexity.
+* Operating three environments.
 * Separating code from releases (e.g. feature flags).